skynav/ttt/README.md

 ## To Do

- * Verify that content of smpte:data and smpte:image conforms to Base64 encoding.
- * Verify that smpte:image is a child of tt:metadata.
  * Verify that URI valued smpte:backgroundImage attribute is either a fragment identifier or a URI without a fragment identifier.
  * Verify that URI valued smpte:backgroundImage attribute that is a fragment identifier references a smpte:image element in same document.
- * Verify that smpte:information is a child of a tt:metadata child of tt:head.
- * Verify that no more than one smpte:information element is present in document.
- * Verify that @datatype attribute of smpte:data is not specified or has a `x-` prefix.
- * Verify that m608:* attributes are used only on smpte:information element.
- * Verify that m708:* attributes are used only on smpte:information element.